jeberle/echof/README.md

 ### Summary

 When using the `NSNotificationCenter` with `NSFileHandle` `readInBackgroundAndNotify`, a process that waits for a writer to close a FIFO can block forever, as it does not receive an event containing a zero-length `NSData` object.

+See **echoud** for a UNIX domain socket equivalent that behaves properly.

 ### Contents